Frequently Asked Questions

 Does my ability to afford tuition affect waitlist standing?
 And what if my child has special needs?

 No. Our waitlist is need-blind and we provide tuition assistance for those who need it through our scholarship program.
-We accept all students and devise the best staffing solutions to support all students.
+We accept all students and work collaboratively with families to devise the best staffing solutions to support all students.

 Are there plans to expand the program?